cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 This section defines the different parameters that can be adjusted by pre-trial hooks for each trial.
 It also defines the default values for these parameters.
 These parameters are:

+- `trial`: Mapping of properties
+  - `config`: Definition of properties to match the definition of config_type for the trial
-- `environment`: Dictionary of properties
+- `environment`: Mapping of properties
   - `endpoint`: The URL where the environment gRPC server resides
-  - `config`: Dictionary of properties to match the definition of config_type for the environment {TO_REVIEW}
+  - `config`: Definition of properties to match the definition of config_type for the environment
-- `actors`: Dictionary of properties
+- `actors`: List of actor properties
-  - `name`: The name of this actor (specific instance of actor class)
+  - `name`: The name of this actor (i.e. name of the specific instance of the actor class)
   - `actor_class`: The name (id) of the actor class.
 The actor class must be defined in the `actor_classes` section above
   - `endpoint`: The URL where the actor gRPC server resides.
 If this is `client`, the actor will connect as a client (the orchestrator being the server in this case).
-  - `config`: Dictionary of properties to match the definition of config_type for this actor class {TO_REVIEW}
+  - `config`: Definition of properties to match the definition of config_type for this actor class

 E.g.: